Dexter Counter Stool

 - Available in wenge or walnut stain wood bases

-- Available for in-store pickup or local delivery
+Available for pick up or local delivery or 3rd. party shipping

 Dexter Counter Stool comes in either a variety of fabrics, vinyl and leathers with different wood bases available in a walnut or wenge stain.
 The sturdy solid wood legs have a very functional metal accent footrest to ensure a long life.
 The lower profile back allows support but is not an eyesore when you tuck it into your island bar.